JohnIrvine1433/ThemeMaster/README.md

 Place *ThemeMaster.sh* and *ThemeMaster* folder in `/roms/tools` (or directly in /opt/system/Tools).

 ## JELOS
-Place *ThemeMaster.sh* and *ThemeMaster* folder in `/roms/ports`.
+ThemeMaster has been intergrated into their most recent releases.
+Just launch from tools and enjoy!
-Run ThemeMaster from JELOS Ports menu.
+If you need to install it manually: place *ThemeMaster.sh* and *ThemeMaster* folder in `/roms/ports`.

 # Support ThemeMaster
 No better support than ThemeMaster being used!
 If you have a GitHub account you can show it by starring the project.